stephendonner/davehunt.github.io/_posts/2016-09-19-lessons-from-mentoring.md

 comfortable communication method for everyone.
 Perhaps because it's public, or maybe because it can be intimidating to ask questions in a channel with dozens of people in.
-Although both Justin and Ana did use IRC, I also made an effort to find what other forms of communication they felt comfortable in.
+Although both Justin and Ana did use IRC, I also made an effort to find which other forms of communication they felt comfortable in.
 While Justin and I used iMessage and Twitter DMs, Ana and I primarily used Hangouts and WhatsApp a lot.